PierreTsia/cursor-tech-blog/DEVELOPMENT_JOURNEY.md

 3. ✅ Added PaperMod theme (clean, modern, SEO-optimized)
 4. ✅ Configured `hugo.toml` with optimal settings
 5. ✅ Created first blog post about AI Pair Programming

-### Next Steps:
-1. Test the site locally
+6. ✅ Tested site locally
+7. ✅ Created GitHub repository
-2. Set up GitHub repository
+8. ✅ Set up GitHub Actions workflow
+9. ✅ Pushed initial commit

+### Final Steps Required:
-3. Configure GitHub Pages
+1. Enable GitHub Pages in repository settings:
+   - Go to repository Settings > Pages
+   - Source: Deploy from a branch
+   - Branch: gh-pages (will be created by Actions)
-4. Set up GitHub Actions for automatic deployment
+2. Wait for GitHub Actions to complete the first deployment

 ### Technical Decisions Made:
 - **Theme**: Chose PaperMod for its modern design, fast loading times, and SEO features
 - **Configuration**: Enabled all important SEO features in `hugo.toml`
 - **Content Structure**: Using posts directory for blog articles
 - **Date Format**: Using ISO 8601 for consistency

-Let's get this show on the road! 🚀
+- **Deployment**: Using GitHub Actions for automated builds and deployment
+- **Branch Strategy**: Main branch for content, gh-pages for deployment

+The site will be live at: https://pierretsia.github.io/cursor-tech-blog/

+Time to completion: ~30 minutes from start to deployment! 🚀